 Who's Who Around The Farm

 Dan was born and raised in Long Island and was supposed to be a lawyer in New Yawk by now.
 Unfortunately for his parents, he found great joy in planting seeds in the ground.
 And now look at him......all grown up, and now he's "Farmer Dan!"
 In the early years, he and Karen used to say, they would do this until they had to get a job.
-Well, 29 years later and still no job!!
-After 7 years of training in New England, California, and Europe they moved to the Pioneer Valley and Dan found a job at Brookfield as an assistant manager and Karen became a registered nurse.
+Well, 30 years later and still no job!!
+After 7 years of training in New England, California, and Europe they moved to the Pioneer Valley in 1994 so Dan could be the assistant manager at Brookfield and Karen could become a registered nurse.
 And here they've been, happily ever after. .